 For medical use ozone is produced from medical grade oxygen and is administered in precise therapeutic doses, by topical application, injection or mixing directly with patient’s blood.
 Insufflation into the rectum or vaginal cavity is another way to administer ozone.

 Ozone has been extensively studied and used in medicine for over 100 years.
+There are thousands of published studies on medical use of ozone.
 It has proven a safe and effective treatment.